Citrus-Software/tangerine-docs/docs/developer/general_concepts/nodes.md

 ### Plug Size

 Each plug can store multiple values, and it can be connected at different "indices".
 A "connection" in Tangerine is a pair of a plug and an index.
-You can access to the different connections via the bracket operator, let's use the same example script froma bove (in Dynamic Plugs) with a size of 6:
+You can access to the different connections via the bracket operator, let's use the same example script from above (in Dynamic Plugs) with a size of 6:

 ```python
 from meta_nodal_py import Node